-- The day-ahead market (DAM): electricity trade at free (non-regulated) prices set through the competitive selection of bid prices from contractors submitted twenty-four hours before the commencement of the relevant supply. - The Balancing Market (BM): electricity trade at free (non-regulated) prices set through competitive selection of bids of suppliers and participants with regulated consumption carried out at least one hour prior to electricity supply for the purposes of forming a balanced electricity output and consumption mode.
-Free Bilateral Contracts (FBC): trade in electricity at free (non-regulated) prices on the basis of free bilateral purchase and sale contracts. - Free bilateral contracts (FBC): trade in electricity at free (non-regulated) prices on the basis of free bilateral purchase and sale contracts.
+The day-ahead market (DAM): electricity trade at free (non-regulated) prices set through the competitive selection of bid prices from contractors submitted twenty-four hours before the commencement of the relevant supply.

+- The Balancing Market (BM): electricity trade at free (non-regulated) prices set through competitive selection of bids of suppliers and participants with regulated consumption carried out at least one hour prior to electricity supply for the purposes of forming a balanced electricity output and consumption mode.
+Free Bilateral Contracts (FBC): trade in electricity at free (non-regulated) prices on the basis of free bilateral purchase and sale contracts - Free bilateral contracts (FBC): trade in electricity at free (non-regulated) prices on the basis of free bilateral purchase and sale contracts plants were generally 0.6 p.p. lower in 2017 than in 2016.